Canon 500D vs 6D

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 500D and Canon EOS 6D and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the 6D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 500D does not offer wifi capability.
+In contrast, the 500D does not provide wifi capability.

 Both the 500D and the 6D have been discontinued, but can regularly be found used on eBay.
 The 500D was replaced by the Canon 550D, while the 6D was followed by the Canon 6D Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.